tomhenrich/plex/docs/index.md

 It's just like Netflix or other streaming services you've used.

 From the side nav, pick _Movies_ or _TV Shows_ to browse, or use Search.
-Search may include results both from my content (shown as being on `Scylla`) and from Plex's ad-supported streaming service.
+Search may include results both from my server and from Plex's ad-supported streaming service.
+Titles on my server will show `Scylla`.

-If it's available, **just click Play** to start watching.
-You can change audio or subtitle settings[^settings] at any time.
+If it's available, **just click Play**.
+You can change audio or subtitle settings at any time.[^settings]

-As with any streaming service, **Plex uses your internet.** If you have unlimited data like me, go nuts.
+As with every streaming service, **Plex uses your internet.**
+If you have unlimited data like me, go nuts.
 If you have a monthly cap, just be mindful.

-> **NOTE:** If you ever see ads, you're watching something from Plex's own ad-supported service.
-You will _never_ see ads watching anything from my server.

 -----